 The SSA recommends that you file a claim for Social Security Disability benefits as soon as you become disabled.
 This is true even if you do not have complete medical documentation or work documentation compiled.
 You can apply if you’re unable to work because of a medical condition that is expected to last at least 12 months, or is expected to result in death.

 Our Disability Attorneys Can Help You Apply for Social Security Disability Benefits

-Disability Attorney Sam Earley is highly qualified and experienced in helping anyone apply for Social Security Disability benefits.
-He will explain each step of the process completely and provide invaluable assistance gathering the information you will need to submit your application.
-This will include reviewing your work history and substantiating records and collecting all the necessary documentation of your disabling condition from involved medical providers.
+Disability Attorney Sam Earley has helped applicants just like you successfully apply for Social Security Disability benefits.
+He will explain each step of the process, provide assistance in gathering the information you will need to submit your application and help solve any issues along the way.
+This help includes reviewing your work history, substantiating records, and collecting all the necessary documentation of your disabling condition from involved medical providers.

-Avoid Making Mistakes on Your Social Security Disability Claim
+Avoid Making Mistakes On Your Social Security Disability Claim With Our Disability Lawyers

 You may qualify for Social Security Disability benefits, but you need a seasoned Social Security Disability attorney to help you avoid serious mistakes that can delay the process.
-Call Georgia Disability Attorney Sam Earley at 770-881-7171 or complete our online contact form.
-Sam and his team will work hard and provide personalized service to help you receive the benefits you deserve.
+Call Disability Attorney Sam Earley at 770-881-7171 or complete our online contact form.
+Sam and his team are ready to go to work for you and provide personalized service to help you receive the benefits you deserve.